MuriloBada/RedemRP-VSC-Extension/README.md

 # REDEMRP-REBOOT VSC SNIPPET

-## helps you coding by providing simples snippets that autocomplete the code and generate framework functions
+- helps you coding by providing simples snippets that autocomplete the code and generate framework functions

-## RedEM-RP does not belong to me, credits stay to [RedEM-RP](https://github.com/RedEM-RP) team
+- RedEM-RP does not belong to me, credits stay to [RedEM-RP](https://github.com/RedEM-RP) team

-## Support inquires avaliable in this [Discord](https://discord.gg/MPSjgd6QNJ)
+- Support inquires avaliable in this [Discord](https://discord.gg/MPSjgd6QNJ)

+##  THIS IS NOT AN OFFICIAL REDEMRP CONTENT